Tim Truzy has a small pack of happy and healthy rescued dogs.

 All of a sudden, I was receiving a big wet kiss.
 There were four little paws on my chest, and I could feel the vibrations from her tail wagging with the force of a gale wind.
 I was startled, to say the least.
 I started laughing and rubbing her.

 After a few moments, she jumped down off the bed, waiting for me to follow her.
 She led me back to the den with haste.
 Once we were all in the den, I realized Ruby was greeting me, asking me if she could stay.
 I figured the little dog was telling me that she claimed me and wanted me to love her.

 I said, “Her name isn’t Ruby.
 After the way she introduced herself to me, we should call her Love.”
 That’s how she received her name, and the name fits.

 Perhaps, you can create your own love story with a new pet.
-(A link to the Shelter Pet Project is provided below so you can find a shelter near you.)
+Visit the Shelter Pet Project online to find a shelter near you.
 Whether you adopt a cat or dog, below are ways you can help these animals.